-A: There are clear and precise attendance and tardiness policies for all three ensembles which are outlined in the course syllabi and handbooks you receive at the beginning of each quarter.
+A: There are strict attendance and tardiness policies for all three ensembles, which are outlined in the course syllabi and handbooks you receive at the beginning of each quarter.

 Q: May I enroll in Philharmonia, Symphony or Wind Ensemble without auditioning?